 This web site uses “temporary cookies” so that the site remembers what other items are in your “shopping basket”.
 In this situation a cookie is a small data file containing a single number (and no personal information) this cookie is never re-used.
 When you close your browser (Internet Explorer/Firefox/Safari etc), the cookie is destroyed.

 The format is simple: competitors are divided into two categories - ENDURO or SPRINT depending on what type personal watercraft they ride and the style of riding they enjoy.
 Then, depending on the quality of the field, the category is divided by ability into Pro or Amateur.
-If the field is not sufficient in size to split the classes then the classes will run under Pro/Am class rules.
+If not, then the class will run under Pro/Am rules.

 The technical rules can be found in the AquaX rulebook.